ViscousTests/website/content/docs/health-and-longevity/food.md

 ## Diet Composition

+I'm playing with using [this eatthismuch meal plan](https://www.eatthismuch.com/dietset/196607506/) as a general description of what my food intake looks like.

 ### Confidence Levels

 Because it is hard (for me at least) to get good, immediate feedback from my